scottkawai/sendgrid-swift/README.md

 ### Authorization

 The V3 endpoint supports authorization via API keys (preferred) and basic authentication via your SendGrid username and password (*Note:* the Mail Send API only allows API keys).
-Using the `Session` class, you can configure an instance with your authorization method to be used over and over again to send email requests:
+Using the `Session` class, you can configure an instance with your authorization method to be used over and over again to send email requests.

 It is also highly recommended that you do not hard-code any credentials in your code.
 If you're running this on Linux, it's recommended that you use environment variables instead, like so: